Schuljahr in York

 Most of the families have been hosting for several years and have hosted most nationalities.
 They are used to different types of students and different types of needs.

-All hosts are carefully selected by Lou and checked to ensure safety and suitability via:
+All hosts are carefully selected by Mandy and checked to ensure safety and suitability via:

 Frequently asked questions by students and parents about Host Families

 Why do Host Families host?